SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 Invalid choice.
 Please select a valid menu item.

-The continue statement skips the current loop iteration and asks for another choice.
+The continue statement skips the current loop iteration and asks the customer for another choice.

 Selecting an Item